Harassment, Discrimination, and Sexual Harassment

 The following represents the procedure for resolving incidents where harassment or discrimination has been alleged.

 The timetable set forth below is approximate.
-The Vice President for Student Life, in consultation with the investigative officer may, at his or her discretion, allow additional time for any of the steps noted.
+The vice president/dean for student life, in consultation with the investigative officer may, at his or her discretion, allow additional time for any of the steps noted.

-- When a complaint is brought, the Vice President for Student Life, in consultation with the investigative officer (if other than the Vice President for Student Life), may choose to refer the matter to be formally heard by a five-person panel appropriate to the position of the accused.
+- When a complaint is brought, the vice president/dean for student life, in consultation with the investigative officer (if other than the vice president/dean for student life), may choose to refer the matter to be formally heard by a five-person panel appropriate to the position of the accused.

-- Within fourteen (14) working days from the filing of the complaint, the investigative officer will conduct an inquiry and prepare a report summarizing the relevant evidence.
+- Within 14 working days from the filing of the complaint, the investigating officer will conduct an inquiry and prepare a report summarizing the relevant evidence.

-- The report of the Vice President for Student Life or investigative officer will be sent to the complainant and to the accused.
-Within five (5) working days thereafter, the complainant and the accused may each submit a final statement to the Vice President for Student Life concerning the report.
+- The report of the vice president/dean for student life of investigative officer will be sent to the complainant and to the accused.
+Within five (5) working days thereafter, the complainant and the respondent may each submit a final statement to the vice president/dean for student life concerning the report.

-- The Vice President for Student Life may at any point dismiss a complaint if it is found to be clearly without merit.
-The complainant may appeal this determination to the Academic Vice President.
+- The vice president/dean for student life may at any point dismiss a complain if it is found to be clearly without merit.
+The complainant may appeal this determination to the academic vice president.

-- Within five (5) working days after the submission of any final statements from the complainant and the accused, the Vice President for Student Life or five-person panel will decide whether a violation of this policy has occurred and if so, what the consequences shall be.
+- Within five (5) working days after the submission of any final statements from the complainant and the accused, the vice president/dean for student life or five-person panel will decide whether a violation of this policy has occurred, and if so, what the consequences shall be.
 These may range from reprimand, suspension or probation, to termination or expulsion.

-- If the accused individual is the Vice President for Student Life or a senior administrator at the College, or if the President of the College believes it appropriate in any case, the College may employ an independent investigator.
-Such an independent investigator will report directly to the President of the College.
+- If the accused individual is the vice president/dean for student life, or a senior administrator at the College, or if the president of the College believes it appropriate in any case, the College may employ an independent investigator.
+Such an independent investigator will report directly to the president of the College.

 Protection of Rights